RenegadeRaven/CuteCharmIDGenie/README.md

 ### Generate Button
 Run all the code, selecting a set of IDs and creating the Action Replay Code.

+### Lead Section
+Choose to include a lead in the Action Replay Code, what Pokémon to add, and where.

+### Options Menu
+Where any options would be added.

 ### Author Details
 Puts my Handle on the app, like signing a work of art.
 The link takes the user to the Author's GitHub profile.